 - Freezing Instructions: Plain or decorated sugar cookies freeze well up to 3 months.
 Wait for the icing to set completely before layering between sheets of parchment paper in a freezer-friendly container.
 To thaw, thaw in the refrigerator or at room temperature.
 You can also freeze the cookie dough for up to 3 months before rolling it out.
 Prepare the dough through step 3, divide in half, flatten both halves into a disk as we do with pie crust, wrap each in plastic wrap, and then freeze.
 To thaw, thaw the disks in the refrigerator and then bring to room temperature for about 1 hour.
 Roll out the dough as directed in step 4 and then chill rolled out dough in the refrigerator for 45 minutes – 1 hour before cutting into shapes and baking.

 - Icing: Use royal icing or my easy glaze icing.
 See post above to read about the differences.

-- Special Tools for Cookies & Decorating: Rolling Pin, Parchment Paper or Silicone Baking Mats, Cookie Cutters, Wilton Piping Tip #4 for outlining and flooding icing, Wilton Piping Tip #2 for fine detail if using royal icing, Disposable Piping Bags or Reusable Piping Bags, Couplers if you’re switching around your piping tips and icing colors, Toothpick or Needle Scriber for icing detail, Eyeball Candies, Sprinkles such as orange & green nonpareils, chocolate sprinkles, and/or this Halloween Sprinkle Mix, & Orange, Super Black, and Mint Green Gel Food Coloring
+- Special Tools for Cookies & Decorating: Rolling Pin, Parchment Paper or Silicone Baking Mats, Cookie Cutters, Wilton Piping Tip #4 for outlining and flooding icing, Wilton Piping Tip #2 for fine detail if using royal icing, Disposable Piping Bags or Reusable Piping Bags, Couplers if you’re switching around your piping tips and icing colors, Toothpick or Needle Scriber for icing detail, Eyeball Candies, Sprinkles such as orange & green nonpareils, chocolate sprinkles, and Orange, Super Black, & Mint Green Gel Food Coloring

 Keywords: Halloween cookies